-Have you ever thought about hiring a career coach but then thought… no.
+Have you ever thought about hiring a career coach but then thought… no?

 Perhaps memories of your school career counsellor came to mind.